LG has officially quit making phones – here's what's next

 LG has official quit making phones today, according to an official press release, so we won't see new LG smartphones in 2021.
-This announcement it's going to surprise anyone in the mobile space; it has been rumored for several weeks.
+This announcement isn't going to surprise anyone in the mobile space, as the move has been rumored for several weeks.

 This means two things.
 First, we won't see phones like the rumored LG V70 ThinQ, LG G10 or LG Velvet 2, as the company is closing its entire mobile business unit.
-LG calls it a "strategic decision to exit the incredibly competitive mobile phone sector."
+We probably won't see the LG Rollable the company teased at CES 2021 and confirmed would be released in 2021, either.
+LG calls the move a "strategic decision to exit the incredibly competitive mobile phone sector."

 Second, LG says this means it'll be free to focus resources on growth areas, citing a whole list of sectors where its brand is better positioned: "electric vehicle components, connected devices, smart homes, robotics, artificial intelligence and business-to-business solutions, as well as platforms and services."